Origins of the American Civil War: Territorial expansion

+Senator Stephen A. Douglas proclaimed the third doctrine: territorial or "popular" sovereignty, which asserted that settlers in a territory had the same rights as states to allow or disallow slavery as a local matter.
+The Kansas–Nebraska Act of 1854 legislated this doctrine.
+In the Kansas Territory, political conflict spawned "Bleeding Kansas", a paramilitary conflict between pro- and anti-slavery supporters.
+The House of Representatives voted to admit Kansas as a free state in early 1860, but its admission did not pass the Senate until January 1861, after the departure of Southern senators.

-The fourth in this quartet is the theory of state sovereignty ("states' rights"), also known as the "Calhoun doctrine" after the South Carolinian political theorist and statesman John C. Calhoun.
-Rejecting the arguments for federal authority or self-government, state sovereignty would empower states to promote the expansion of slavery as part of the federal union under the US Constitution – and not merely as an argument for secession.
-The basic premise was that all authority regarding matters of slavery in the territories resided in each state.
-The role of the federal government was merely to enable the implementation of state laws when residents of the states entered the territories.
-Calhoun asserted that the federal government in the territories was only the agent of the several sovereign states, and hence incapable of forbidding the bringing into any territory of anything that was legal property in any state.
-State sovereignty, in other words, gave the laws of the slaveholding states extra-jurisdictional effect.
+The fourth doctrine was advocated by Mississippi Senator, later Confederate President, Jefferson Davis.
+It was one of state sovereignty ("states' rights"), also known as the "Calhoun doctrine", named after the South Carolinian political theorist and statesman John C. Calhoun.
+Rejecting the arguments for federal authority or self-government, state sovereignty would empower states to promote expansion of slavery as part of the federal union under the Constitution.
 "States' rights" was an ideology formulated and applied as a means of advancing slave state interests through federal authority.
 As historian Thomas L Krannawitter points out, "[T]he Southern demand for federal slave protection represented a demand for an unprecedented expansion of federal power."

-By 1860, these four doctrines comprised the major ideologies presented to the American public on the matters of slavery, the territories and the US Constitution.
-As a practical matter, however, slavery was practically defunct in the territories by 1860.
-The 1860 census showed: Utah Territory (controlled by Mormons) had 29 slaves; Nebraska had 15; Kansas had 2 (it was abolished there in early 1861 with statehood).
+These four doctrines comprised the dominant ideologies presented to the public before the 1860 presidential election.
+As a practical matter, however, slavery was little practiced in the territories by 1860.
+The 1860 census showed that Utah Territory had 29 slaves; Nebraska had 15; Kansas had 2 (it was abolished there in early 1861 with statehood).
 There were no slaves in the other territories of Colorado, Washington, Nevada, New Mexico and Dakota, and none in the new states of California & Oregon.

-See 1860 United States census#Population of U.S. states and territories.
-See also History of slavery in Nebraska, History of slavery in Kansas, and History of slavery in Utah.
+Territories from the Mexican–American War

+The Mexican–American War and its aftermath was a key territorial event in the leadup to the war.
+As the Treaty of Guadalupe Hidalgo finalized the conquest of northern Mexico in 1848, slaveholding interests looked forward to expanding into these lands.
+Prophetically, Ralph Waldo Emerson wrote that "Mexico will poison us", referring to the ensuing divisions around whether the conquered lands would end up slave or free.
+Northern free-soil interests vigorously sought to curtail expansion of slave territory.
+The Compromise of 1850 over California balanced a free-soil state with a stronger federal fugitive slave law for a political settlement, after strife in the 1840s.
+But the states admitted following California were all free: Minnesota (1858), Oregon (1859), and Kansas (1861).
+In the Southern states, the question of slavery's expansion westward again became explosive.
+The South and North drew the same conclusion: "The power to decide the question of slavery for the territories was the power to determine the future of slavery itself."
+After the Utah Territory legalized slavery in 1852, the Utah War of 1857 saw Mormon settlers fighting the government.